agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 sequential executions also respects causal order.
 \end{proof}

+However, causal consistency is not nearly as strong as sequential consistency.
+This is evident in the fact that the CAP theorem does not rule out highly available systems that maintain causal consistency even during network partitions.

+\begin{lemma}
+	A causally consistent system need not be unavailabile during partitions.
+\end{lemma}
+\begin{proof}
+Note that in this scenario, a client's requests are always routed to the same processor.
+If a client's requests can be routed to any node, causal consistency cannot be maintained without losing availability.
+One sometimes says that causal consistency is "sticky available" because clients must stick to the same processor during partitions.
+\end{proof}

 In general, processes do not need to agree on the order of events with no possible causal connection between them, so causal consistency is a weaker condition.
 The fact that causal consistency can be maintained